CodeYourFuture/syllabus/docs/workshops/intro-to-accessibility.md

 - Protanopia: reduce sensitivity to red
 - Tritanopia: reduce sensitivity to blue

-For this people, information via colour alone won’t be understood or noticed.
+For these people, information via colour alone won’t be understood or noticed.

 For example, an error message in red with no other marks that something is wrong.

 ![4 images of tomatoes, normal vision, protanopia, tritanopia and deuteranomaly](assets/a11y-part1/different-types-color-blindness-photos-76.jpg)

 > **Exercise 1**:
+>
+> _Need about 10 minutes_
+>
 > Looking at this page:  [Morrisons](https://groceries.morrisons.com/webshop/startWebshop.do)
 > What do you think could be problematic for:
-> - a person with low vision magnifying their screen by 4 (ctlr + to 400%)
+> - A person with low vision magnifying their screen by 4 (ctlr + to 400%)
-> - a colour blind user
+> - A colour blind user
 >
 > Look at the pictures, the contrast, the colours
 >